YuLiumt/ZettelKasten/Notebook/Numerical Relativity.md

 ## Relationship Graph

+- Gravitational wave observations have been a key motivation driving numerical relativity.
 - One of the most significant goals of numerical relativity is to compute accurate gravitational waveforms. [[Waveform Templates]]
 - Only rather exotic phenomena involve sufficiently strong spacetime curvature to require numerical relativity. [[Dimensionless Compaction]]